Updated July 2017

 Scope and Sequence

-I use a modified version of what came with my text Astronomy Today 6th ed.
-I have 6 grading cycles throughout the year with 54 minute classes and a room that is also my AP/IB computer science lab.
-I have a projector and a laser printer.
+I have 6 grading cycles throughout the year with 54 minute classes.
 The 2 semesters have a little overlap but not much.
 Either way I repeat ideas and concepts over and over throughout the year.
 Here is what I do:

 Fall: Solar System